ebootdpr/ebootdpr/README.md

  I've recently begun learning the Rust programming language because I know how annoying C++ is when it comes to pointers, and Rust ownership resembles what I mistakenly thought variable lifetime was when I learned C in high school.

 ## Background and Objectives
-I studied for a Full Stack Developer title at Henry bootcamp for 5 months.
-But I already knew the fundamentals of programming because I learned the fundamentals of programming in C when I was 15 years old, and I learned a little bit more in university at Electronics engineering, where I learned OOP.
+I studied 2 years of Electromecanics Engineering, 3 years of Professor in Physics and 2 year of Electronics Engineering.
+I used to repair PC SmartPhones and Tablets Then, the last year decided to do a course on that.
+I always liked programming but never decided to go full through that path until I decided to study for a Full Stack Developer title at Henry bootcamp for 5 months.
+Luckly I already knew the fundamentals of programming because I learned the fundamentals of programming in C when I was 15 years old at high school, and I learned a little bit more in university at Electronics engineering, where I learned OOP in C++.
+And did some simple video game projects using godot, unity and unreal engine.
+So the bootcamp was really easy for me.

-Now I'm looking for a job that will challenge me to improve my programming and problem-solving abilities.
+Now I'm looking for a job that will challenge me to improve my programming and problem-solving abilities, my currently short objective is for now that I want to become the equivalent of a Software Engineer without actually doing the career by doing the free open courses available in Yale and MIT webpages.
-I also have background experience that could be relevant to IT like: Repairing PC, SmartPhones and Tablets (Hardware and Software).

 ### Currently I'm interested in: